anandka/Learning/Kubernetes Revision.md

 ~~~

 - Network NS dont have any network interfaces provisioned by default except for the loopback
-- to check for Network interface run `ip link` on host so you will see eth0, docker0 etc etc
+- To check for Network interface run `ip link` on host so you will see eth0, docker0 etc etc
-- but if you run the same inside the NNS you will only see `lo`
+- But if you run the same inside the NNS you will only see `lo`
-- you can exec in NNS similar as we do in docker by below command where `ip netns exec` means exec `red` is the name of NNS and `ip link ` is the command that we want to run inside it
+- You can exec in NNS similar as we do in docker by below command where `ip netns exec` means exec `red` is the name of NNS and `ip link ` is the command that we want to run inside it

 ~~~
 ip netns exec red ip link
->> lo
+# >> lo
 ~~~

 - To talk between the NNS you need `Virtual cable`